alexjvr1/R.temp/R.tempMapping.md

 Sun *et al.* 2015, PNAS Published the genome of a from *Nanorana parkeri*.

+From a different family to *R.temp* (Dicroglossidae vs Ranidae), but seem to be fairly closely related: Pyron & Wiens 2011 MPE

 According to the paper

 1. ~50% of the genome comprised TE